Why You Should Visit St. Simons Island, GA

 What to Eat on St. Simons

-Ask any local on St. Simons Island and they will tell you that Wild Georgia Shrimp are the best shrimp you’ll ever taste.
+Ask any local on St. Simons Island, and they will tell you that Wild Georgia Shrimp are the best shrimp you’ll ever taste.
 Restaurateurs display a certain type of pride when they tell you their dishes are served with Wild Georgia Shrimp.
-Chefs say the reason they taste so good is that they can only be found in the wild, they are never pond-raised and that the spartina grass in the marshland where these shrimp feed gives them their sweet succulent taste.
+Chefs say the reason they taste so good is that they can only be found in the wild, they are never pond-raised, and the spartina grass in the marshland where this shrimp feed gives them their sweet, succulent taste.
 Look for them on the menus at the local restaurants.

 Although it is true that you will find plenty of items made with Wild Georgia Shrimp on the menu at ECHO, the signature restaurant at the King and Prince Resort, be sure to sample some of their other coastal specialties.
 For breakfast, order the eggs benedict made with crab cakes, fried green tomatoes, and smoked salmon or Canadian bacon.

-For lunch with a locale vibe try Gnat’s Landing in the center of town.
+For lunch with a local vibe, try Gnat’s Landing in the center of town.
 They serve up fresh seafood, salads, and sandwiches seven days a week.
 Their fried pickles shouldn’t be missed!

 Day Trips from St. Simons Island

-If do you visit the Golden Isles, take a day trip over to Jekyll Island.
-There, it is worth taking the 90-minute Jekyll Island Historic District Tour to learn about what was at one time, the richest, priciest and most exclusive club in the world.
-The Rockefellers, Pulitzers, Morgans and Vanderbilts, were among some of it’s most well-known members.
+If you visit the Golden Isles, take a day trip over to Jekyll Island.
+There, it is worth taking the 90-minute Jekyll Island Historic District Tour to learn about what was, at one time, the richest, priciest, and most exclusive club in the world.
+The Rockefellers, Pulitzers, Morgans, and Vanderbilts were among some of it’s most well-known members.
 You will have an opportunity to go inside two of the cottages and gain a little insight as to what it might have been like to vacation here and belong to the Jekyll Island Club in the late 1800s.

-After spending time in and around St. Simons Island, you will likely agree with Smithsonian Magazine’s choice for St. Simons as one of the best small towns in America.
-It is wasy to access, just a short drive from Jacksonville, Florida’s airport.
+After spending time in and around St. Simons Island, you will likely agree with Smithsonian Magazine’s choice of St. Simons as one of the best small towns in America.
+It is easy to access, just a short drive from Jacksonville, Florida’s airport.

 Disclosure: Complimentary accommodations, meals, and activities were provided by the King and Prince Resort in conjunction with Leigh Cort Publicity.
 No other compensation was received for this review.
 This post reflects the honest opinion of my experience without outside influence.